Intervue/Data-structures-algorithms-for-interviews/README.md

 Eg: SSMMMAAARRT => S2M3A3R2T1
 - Two strings are anagrams if they have same no of characters and they are composed of the same letters.
 Even if there are repetitions, they are going to be same.
+- Ideal approach of writing a program is return from a functiona and keep strings at a single place and not scattered

 # C Programming - Topic1: Introduction